GowtherZa/GowtherZa/README.md

 I'm a certified software engineer since 2022 and have been coding since 2017.
 Trying to improve myself and learn something new everyday.
 After playing a little with 📱Mobile Apps Development and 🎮 Game Development, finally got myself into the web development world.
 I'm a very familiar guy and I like doggos and cattos as well :} .

-*   🌍  I'm based in La Habana, Cuba
+*   🌍  I'm based in Miami, USA
 *   ✉️  You can contact me at [Gowtherza@proton.me](mailto:Gowtherza@proton.me)
 *   🧠  I'm learning Angular + the daily discoveries